How to stop a customer cancelation

-It’s that moment every Customer Success Manager dreads- you’ve just received an email from a client requesting to cancel their contract.
-Don’t panic, here are a few key facts about cancellations.
+It’s a moment every Customer Success Manager dreads- you just received an email from a customer requesting to cancel their contract.
+Don’t panic, there are a few ways you can still potentially save this account.